 Institute for Leadership Development

 The Institute facilitates development of ethical, responsible leaders who want to use their leadership abilities at school, on the job and in various sectors of society.
-The Institute promotes servant-leadership; that is, the desire to lead when it is the best way to serve others and the organization.
+The Institute promotes servant-leadership; that is, the desire to leading to serve others and the organization.

 Servant leaders must demonstrate character (who they are), competence (what they can do), and confidence (belief in themselves and their ability to lead).
 The Institute facilitates leadership development by: